wp-plugins/ab-video/readme.txt

 == Installation ==

-1. Unzip `ab_video.zip` and upload the contained files to the `/wp-content/plugins/` directory
+1. Unzip `ab-video.zip` and upload the contained files to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Usage ==